jupyterhub/jupyterhub/docs/source/services-basics.md

 To run such an external service, an API token must be created and provided to the service.

-As of [version 0.6.0](./changelog.html), the preferred way of doing this is to first generate an API token:
+As of [version 0.6.0](./changelog.html), the preferred way of generating an API token is:

 ```bash
 openssl rand -hex 32
 ```

-Alternatively, use the `jupyterhub` command to generate a token for a specific hub user:
+Alternatively (*deprecated in version 0.8.0*), use the `jupyterhub` command to generate a token for a specific hub user:

 ```bash
 jupyterhub token <username>